SysDevJ/game-with-pic18f/README.md

 ### Tic-Tac-Toe Game :

+###### Tic-Tac-Toe Game Instructions:

-- it uses three buttons connected to RB0-RB1-RB2 each one has at least 2 operations.
+1)-Setup: The game uses three buttons connected to RB0, RB1, and RB2, each performing specific functions.

+2)-Gameplay Sequence:

-- the user first must press the button connected to RB1 and then he can enter the number of row and column where he wants to put his 'X' or 'O'.
+Step 1: The user must first press the button connected to RB1.
+Step 2: Select the row and column where you want to place your 'X' or 'O'.
-- Player 1 always plays with 'X' and Player 2 always plays with 'O'.
+Player Roles: Player 1 uses 'X' and Player 2 uses 'O'.
-- after entering the number of row he must validate his choice by clicking the button connected to RB2.
+Step 3: After choosing the row, validate your choice by pressing the button connected to RB2.
-- after that he clicks the button connected to RB1 to start entering the number of column.
+Step 4: Click the button connected to RB1 again to enter the column number.
-- the button connected to RB0 is responsible about choosing the number of row/column (one click = 0, second click = 1, third click = 2).
+Step 5: The button connected to RB0 is used to choose the row/column number (first click = 0, second click = 1, third click = 2).

+3)-Placement:

-- and after one of the players enteres his choice row and column then he validate by using the button connected to pin RB2 then the 'X' or 'O' is displayed at the desired position.
+Once a player selects their row and column, validate the choice by pressing the button connected to RB2.
+The 'X' or 'O' will be displayed at the selected position.
-- if already exitst 'X' or 'O' in the entered position then an error message is displayed ('WRONG POSITION') and you can re-enter by clicking the button connected to RB1.
+If the chosen position is already occupied by an 'X' or 'O', an error message ('WRONG POSITION') will appear.
+The player can then re-enter the row and column by pressing the button connected to RB1.

 ### VIDEO :
 a video that shows how it works :